yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

 1. Install [Strawberry Perl](https://strawberryperl.com/)
 2. Open **Developer Command Prompt for VS2012**
 3. Change Directory to: `C:\Trunk2016\Contribs\openssl`
+4. Type `perl Configure VC-WIN32`
-4. Type this to the command prompt: `ms\32all.bat`.
+5. When the configuration completed, Type this to the command prompt: `ms\32all.bat`.

 # SDL 2.0.4
 1. Build **SDL2** to get **SDL2.dll**